Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Methods

-The CNNs were trained with supervised learning.
 The CNNs were implemented with PyTorch\cite{pytorch2019} 1.8.0 and e2cnn\cite{Weiler2019} 0.2.1.
-The latter is a software library for the equivariant deep learning of two-dimensional data.
+The latter is a software library for the equivariant deep learning of two-dimensional images.

-An important hyperparameter of equivariant CNNs is the order $N$ of a cyclic group $C_N$.
-For instance, when $N = 3$, a CNN is equivariant to the rotation by multiples of $360^\circ / 3 = 120^\circ$.
-We set $N = 4$ in the decaying turbulence and $N = 2$ in the barotropic instability experiment because the square torus has the rotational symmetry of $90^\circ$ and the channel domain is symmetrical for the $180^\circ$ rotation.
-Another important hyperparameter is the group representation.
-The regular representation was employed, as discussed in Section \ref{subsec:equivariant-neural-networks}.
-Appendix \ref{sec-app:additional-experiment} investigates the effect of changing several hyperparameters.
+As for the $C_N$-equivariant CNNs, the hyper-parameter $N$ was determined such that it reflected the rotational symmetry of the fluid system: $N = 4$ in the decaying turbulence and $N = 2$ in the barotropic instability experiment.
+The former is rotationally symmetric at every 90 degrees and the latter at 180 degrees.
+The effect of changing $N$ is investigated in Appendix \ref{subsec-app:dependency-cn}.

-The Adam optimizer was used together with the loss function of mean squared error (MSE).
-The MSE is invariant to rotation and translation for scalars and vectors.
+The Adam optimizer\cite{Kingma2015} was used coupled with the loss function of mean squared error.
+This loss is invariant to rotation.
 The mini-batch size for the DSC/MS and Eq-DSC/MS was 100, while that for the RRDN and Eq-RRDN was 32.
-The learning rate was between $1.0 \times 10^{-3}$ and $1.0 \times 10^{-4}$ and was basically the same for the DSC/MS and Eq-DSC/MS and for the RRDN and Eq-RRDN.
-Each training was finished by early stopping with the patience parameter of 30 epochs.
+The learning rate ranged between $1.0 \times 10^{-3}$ and $1.0 \times 10^{-4}$ and was generally the same for the DSC/MS and Eq-DSC/MS and for the RRDN and Eq-RRDN.
+Each training was terminated by early stopping with a patience parameter of 30 epochs, where 30\% of the training data was used for the validation.

+Data augmentation was not employed because of the following two reasons.
+First, data augmentation is not necessary for $C_N$-equivariant CNNs because they take rotational equivariance into account as prior knowledge.\cite{Kondor2018, Cohen2019, Weiler2019} Second, data augmentation may impose inappropriate symmetries that the original data do not possess.
+According to Section \ref{subsec:symmetry-data-consistency}, if data augmentation is not employed and the LR data generation commutes with the rotation, the rotational symmetry of fluid systems is reflected in datasets.
+Thus, without data augmentation, only the commutativity of LR data generation needs to be considered.